PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 (d) the parties will, subject to paragraph 3.5, file documents needing to be filed through Electronic Working in accordance with this Practice Direction.

-(1) Where an original document is required by order of the court or by provision of the CPR or IR 1986 to be filed, such original document cannot be filed using Electronic Working and must instead be physically filed with the court.
+(1) Where an original document is required by order of the Court or by provision of the CPR or IR 1986 or 2016 to be filed, such original document cannot be filed using Electronic Working and must instead be physically filed with the Court.

-(2) This includes original wills which must be filed physically with the court in order for contentious probate claims to be issued.
-As a result, contentious probate claims cannot be issued using Electronic Working unless the court permits.
+(2) This includes original wills, grants of probate or evidence of testamentary documents which must be filed physically with the Court in order for contentious probate claims to be issued.
+As a result, contentious probate claims cannot be issued using Electronic Working unless the Court permits.

 5.1 Any document which is filed using Electronic Working must—

-(b) be in PDF format unless the court directs otherwise or unless the document is a draft order, in which case it shall be in “Word” format;
+(b) be in PDF format (or in Excel format if appropriate) unless the Court directs otherwise or unless the document is a draft order, in which case it shall be in “Word” format;

-(c) not exceed 10 (ten) megabytes or such other limit that may be specified by Her Majesty’s Courts and Tribunals Service.
+(c) not exceed 50 (fifty) megabytes or such other limit that may be specified by Her Majesty’s Courts and Tribunals Service; and

 (1) In the event that a document exceeds the maximum limit specified in paragraph 5.1(c), the party seeking to file the document shall divide the document into parts and file each part separately.

-(2) Parties can, in one filing, file up to 10 (ten) documents with each document not exceeding 10 (ten) megabytes or such other limit specified by Her Majesty’s Courts and Tribunals Service.
+(2) Parties can, in one filing, file up to 10 (ten) documents with each document not exceeding 50 (fifty) megabytes or such other limit specified by HMCTS.

-(3) The court may make an order to remedy an error of procedure made while using Electronic Working, in accordance with CPR rule 3.10(b).
+(2) The court may make an order to remedy an error of procedure made while using Electronic Working, in accordance with CPR 3.10(b).
+When the court makes such an order, a document filing will not fail Acceptance because of the error of procedure made.

-(2) The date and time of payment being the filing date and time, it will also be the date and time of issue for all claim forms and other originating processes submitted using Electronic Working.
+(2) The date and time of payment will also be the date and time of issue for all claim forms and other originating processes submitted using Electronic Working.

 (4) Once a document filing is accepted, a notification will appear on the Electronic Working online account registered to the filing party to confirm that the document has been accepted and to confirm the date and time of issue or the date and time of filing in accordance with paragraphs 5.4(1) to 5.4(3).

-(6) If the submission fails Acceptance, notice of the reasons for failure will be given to the party on that party’s Electronic Working online account and the claim form will be deemed not to have been issued.
+(6) If the submission fails Acceptance, notice of the reasons for failure will be given to the party on that party’s Electronic Working online account and if the submission was of a claim form or other document requiring to be issued, it will be deemed not to have been issued.

-5.5 A claim form or other originating application filed by a party using Electronic Working will, subject to Acceptance and payment, be issued in the relevant Rolls Building Jurisdiction and the claim will proceed in that court unless it is transferred to another court.
+5.5 A claim form or other originating application filed by a party using Electronic Working will, subject to Acceptance and payment, be issued in the relevant Rolls Building Jurisdiction, B&PC District Registry, the Central Office of the Queen’s Bench Division or the Costs Office, and the claim will proceed in that Court unless it is transferred to another Court.

-5.6 If any documents that are not required by any rule, practice direction, order or direction to be filed are submitted via Electronic Working, they may not be retained on the online account and/or Electronic Working Case File they were submitted to.
+5.6 If any documents that are not required by any rule, practice direction, order or direction to be filed are submitted via Electronic Working, they may not be retained on the online account and/or Electronic Working Case File.

-(1) Where any Rule or Practice Direction provides for a fee to be paid, a party filing a document using Electronic Working must, except in circumstances specified in sub-paragraph (3), pay the appropriate fee by by account or by credit/debit card or by any other online method specified by Her Majesty’s Courts and Tribunals Service.
+(1) Where any rule or practice direction provides for a fee to be paid, a party filing a document using Electronic Working must, except in circumstances specified in sub-paragraph (4), pay the appropriate fee by account or by credit/debit card or by any other online method specified by Her Majesty’s Courts and Tribunals Service.

-(2) The court will keep a record of when payment was made.
+(2) The court will keep a record of when payment was made or deemed to have been made.

-(3) In proceedings where payment under the Insolvency Rules is required to be made in a manner that precludes online payment, parties cannot use Electronic Working to initiate those proceedings.
-This includes the official receiver’s deposit for a winding up petition, which must be paid by cheque.
+(3) In proceedings where payment under the Insolvency Rules is required to be made in a manner that precludes online payment (such as the official receiver’s deposit for a winding up petition, which must be paid by cheque), parties will be able to use Electronic Working to initiate those proceedings, but must post or deliver payment to the Court within seven calendar days of submitting the originating application document(s).
+Failure to do so may result in the originating application failing Acceptance or the petition being struck out.

-(4) For filings other than the issue of originating proceedings which incur payment of a fee, a party who wishes to pay that fee by account or by credit/debit card must make the filing and the payment through Electronic Working.
+(4) For filings other than the issue of originating proceedings which incur payment of a fee, a party who is not legally represented and who wishes to pay that fee by account or by credit/debit card must make the filing and the payment through Electronic Working.

-6.2 A party who wishes to apply for remission or part remission of fees cannot use Electronic Working to issue a claim or to initiate other proceedings requiring the payment of a court fee.
+6.2 A party who has applied or wishes to apply for Help with Fees or partial Help with Fees must contact the Court to obtain a Help with Fees payment by account number, prior to using Electronic Working to issue a claim or to initiate other proceedings requiring the payment of a court fee.

-7.1 When the court issues a claim form or other originating application which has been submitted using Electronic Working, the court will electronically seal the claim form or originating application with the date on which the relevant court fee was paid and this shall be the issue date, as per the provisions of paragraph 5.4.
+7.1 When the Court issues a claim form or other originating application which has been submitted using Electronic Working and accepted by the Court, the Court will electronically seal the claim form or originating application with the date on which the relevant Court fee was paid and this shall be the issue date, as per the provisions of paragraph 5.4.

 7.2 The electronic seal may differ in appearance to the seal used on paper.

-8.2 Unless the court orders otherwise, any document filed by any party or issued by the court using Electronic Working in the Rolls Building Jurisdictions which is required to be served shall be served by the parties and not the court.
+8.2 Unless the Court orders otherwise, any document filed by any party or issued by the Court using Electronic Working in the Rolls Building Jurisdictions, B&PC District Registry, the Central Office of the Queen’s Bench Division or the Costs Office, which is required to be served shall be served by the parties and not the Court.

 (1) If proceedings which have used Electronic Working are subsequently transferred to a jurisdiction not operating Electronic Working, no documents will be able to be filed in those proceedings through Electronic Working after the date of transfer and this Practice Direction will cease to apply to those proceedings.

-9.2 Where a request for transmission of the court file of any insolvency proceedings is made pursuant to IR 1986 rule 7.31A(12), the court shall make arrangements for a version of the Electronic Working Case File of the proceedings being transmitted to be made available to the Secretary of State or the official receiver, as the case may be, in a format of their choosing.
+9.2 Where a request for transmission of the Court file of any insolvency proceedings is made pursuant to IR 2016 rule 12.39(12), the Court shall make arrangements for a version of the Electronic Working Case File of the proceedings being transmitted to be made available to the Secretary of State or the official receiver, as the case may be, in a format of their choosing.

-9.3 If proceedings are transferred into one of the Rolls Building Jurisdictions, all filing subsequent to the order transferring those proceedings may be done using Electronic Working after documents originally submitted in those proceedings have been converted to PDF format in accordance with paragraphs 3.2 and 3.3.
+9.3 If proceedings are transferred into one of the Rolls Building Jurisdictions, B&PC District Registry, the Central Office of the Queen’s Bench Division or the Costs Office,, all filing subsequent to the order transferring those proceedings may be done using Electronic Working after documents originally submitted in those proceedings have been converted to PDF format in accordance with paragraphs 3.2 and 3.3.

 (1) Where a party to proceedings files an application for an order or other relief using Electronic Working and a hearing is required, the party filing the application shall lodge an application bundle with the Court.